Karelia – A Lesson In Humanity

 After finally removing their WW II mines from the seabed ahead of the new pipes, Finns made certain that the Russian pipelines would in no way represent a threat to their Baltic environment.
 That, and some heavy concrete coating to keep the pipes on the bottom, was Finland’s contribution to this major Western Europe lifeline – a lifeline that bypasses Finland.

+And little has changed in Karelia.
+Finns now ride a super high speed rail between Helsinki and St Petersburg, which affords glimpses of Karelia out the window.
+A few other aging Finns and Karelians can take guided excursions to their ancestral homes and farms, and try to grasp the monumental events that befell their grandparents in their youth.
+But very little has changed; Russia has so far chosen to devote its attention elsewhere.
 The Greatest Generation of Finns and Karelians, most now long in their graves, are justifiably ashamed of their own children.
 So, too, will be their grandchildren.
 “Sisu” has become a figment of a delusional Finnish imagination – all while necessary Third World immigration steadily changes the very character and face of the nation.

 .

-Footnote #1: Lauri Törni (American: Larry Thorn) was a Karelian refugee who, for starters, fought in both the Winter War and the Continuation War and then immigrated illegally to the US.
+Footnote #1: Lauri Törni (American: Larry Thorn) was a Karelian refugee who, for starters, fought in both the Winter War and the Continuation War as a “guerrilla” and then immigrated illegally to the US.
 One of Törni’s special operations men in the Continuation War was future President of Finland Mauno Koivisto.
 Angered by the second treaty with Russia, one that duplicated the first, Törni left Finland and eventually found his way to Venezuela before jumping ship into America.
 In 1953 he was granted a US residence permit through an Act of Congress that was shepherded by the law firm of “Wild Bill” Donovan, the former head of the OSS, America’s wartime covert military organization that became the CIA.
 Törni joined the US Army in 1954 under the provisions of the Lodge-Philbin Act and adopted the name Larry Thorne.
 While in the US Army, he was befriended by a group of Finnish-American officers who came to be known as “Marttinen’s Men.”
-Similar to Thorne, this group of decorated Finnish wartime officers had emigrated to the United States and were also inducted into the US Army under the Lodge Act.
-Several, including Thorne, were brought into Special Forces (SF, Green Berets) at its inception and soon found themselves serving quietly in the early years of the Vietnam War.
-Special Forces Major Thorn died in a 1965 helicopter crash on a covert mission in that war, but his body was not recovered for 34 years, until 1999, and then brought home to be buried with full honors in Arlington National Cemetery (and also enshrined in Finland).
+Similar to Thorne, this group of decorated Finnish wartime officers had emigrated to the United States and were also inducted into the US Army under the Lodge-Philbin Act.
+Several, including Thorne, were brought into Special Forces (SF, Green Berets) at its inception and soon found themselves serving quietly in the very early years of the Vietnam War.
+Special Forces Major Thorn died in a 1965 helicopter crash during a covert mission in that war, but his body was not recovered for 34 years, until 1999, and then brought home to be buried with full honors in Arlington National Cemetery (and also enshrined in Finland).
 While he lived, in addition to the Finnish Mannerheim Cross (Finland’s equivalent to the Medal Of Honor), Thorne had been awarded the German Iron Cross 2nd Class, and the US Bronze Star, the US Distinguished Flying Cross, and two US Purple Hearts for combat wounds.
 The man was a hero to three countries, and to all Karelians everywhere.

 Footnote #2Six months after taking office, Kennedy granted presidential authority for the Special Forces’ distinctive green beret and established the Peace Corps – two sides of one mission, one military and one civilian.
-The motto of the Special Forces is De oppresso liber [“To free the oppressed”].
+The motto of the Special Forces is “De oppresso liber” [translation from Latin: “To free the oppressed”].
+Note the phrase that Kennedy used in his 1961 speech (above).

 About invincibleprobity